Understanding The Psychology of Hate

 Have you ever talked to someone so convinced that they know you better than you know yourself that it made you feel extremely uncomfortable?
 I mean this kind of conversation when you speak openly about your thoughts and emotions making yourself clear and then the person comes up with something about you which is completely ridiculous and does not fit who you are at all?
 And what’s worse, the more you try to correct them the harder they try to prove you’re wrong.
 What a pain in the neck.

 This sort of situation occurs a lot and it’s called „psychological projection”.
-It’s a defense mechanism we all employ to defend ourselves against undesirable qualities, emotions and thought by denying their existence in ourselves while accusing others to have them.
+It’s a defence mechanism we all employ to defend ourselves against undesirable qualities, emotions and thought by denying their existence in ourselves while accusing others to have them.
 We use this mechanism to reduce anxiety, embarrassment, and discomfort without even realizing this.
 However, the problem comes when psychological projection employed by one person harms another person.
 Examples of this kind we can find easily in both online and offline worlds.
 It becomes particularly clear when you read savage hate comments full of obnoxious and ridiculous accusations that clearly have no basis in facts.
 People project their own issues and difficult emotions they cannot deal with others all the time.
 And trust me once you learn how this psychological projection works you will spot an emotional projectile vomiter a mile away.
 But most importantly you will never fall into their trap again.

 Because the only way to win with the emotional projectile vomiter aka hater is NOT to play!
 There are other great ways to deal with a hater, bullies or any type of toxic people you will sooner or later come across in your life.
 And here there are: